teoat/reconciliation-platform-378/THREE_AGENT_WORK_DIVISION.md

 ---

 **Last Updated**: January 2025
-**Status**: ✅ ALL TASKS COMPLETED (60/60 - 100%)
+**Status**: ✅ ALL TASKS COMPLETED (65/65 - 100%)

 ## 🎉 Completion Summary

-All 60 tasks across all three agents have been completed:
+All 65 tasks across all three agents have been completed:
 - ✅ Agent 1: 20/20 tasks (100%) - Security, Frontend Error Handling, Frontend Performance
-- ✅ Agent 2: 15/15 tasks (100%) - Testing Infrastructure, Backend Performance, API Optimization
+- ✅ Agent 2: 20/20 tasks (100%) - Testing Infrastructure, Backend Performance, API Optimization, Dependencies
 - ✅ Agent 3: 25/25 tasks (100%) - Code Organization, Documentation, Quality Tools

-**Total**: 60/60 tasks completed (100%)
+**Total**: 65/65 tasks completed (100%)

 All work is documented, verified, and ready for production use.
 Comprehensive documentation, guides, and status reports have been created for all completed work.